Nick Jonas would love to make music for Bollywood movies - ExBulletin

 The soul song, also called Afterlife, is a reissue and sees Jonas sing in Hindi.

-Jonas told BBC Asian Networks Breakfast Show With Nikita Khanda: When I first heard this song I absolutely loved it and it’s obviously killing it too.
+Jonas told BBC Asian Networks Breakfast Show With Nikita Kanda: When I first heard this song I absolutely loved it and it’s obviously killing it too.

 This song was a big first step and I would like to do more collaborations and even do songs for Bollywood movies.